Huliyar: Demographics

 As of 2011 India census, Huliyar had a population of 14,304 with 7,084 males and 7,220 females.

 huliyar is a main town of tumkur district and is proposed to be a taluk.
 Due to some administrative issues, it still remains as hobli/census town.
 It has all taluk level facilities with many govt offices and banks.

 It is well connected to Tiptur, Turuvekere, Chikkanayakanahalli, Hosadurga, Sira and Hiriyuru.

+Geography

+Huliyar is a junction where three highways meet.
+They are National Highway 150A (India), National Highway 69 (India) and State Highway 47 (Karnataka).